matt0903/CheckoutDiscounter/README.md

 Our check-out can scan items in any order, and because our promotions will change, it needs to be flexible regarding our promotional rules.

+The checkout test can be run by running:

+`rspec spec/checkout_spec.rb`